ameloa/ameloa.github.io/_pages/about.md

 I'm a PhD student at Stanford University at the Institute for Computational and Mathematical Engineering (ICME), advised by [Johan Ugander](https://stanford.edu/~jugander/).
-I'm interested in applying tools from statistics, machine learning, causal inference, and network science to study *people* and the systems we all participate in.
+I'm interested in applying tools from statistics, network science, causal inference, and machine learning to study *people* and the systems we all participate in.
 My current research uses discrete choice models to model household preferences for school choice, in partnership with the San Francisco Unified School District, for the purpose